NFL All-Time, All-Pro Team- *Offense*

 Don Hutson DEFINED what it means to be a Wide Reciever in the game of Football.
 He was extremely influential in rescuing Professional Football from the “3 Yards and a Cloud of Dust” drudgery it was mired in.
 Granted, the Passing game took many years after Hutson’s career had ended before it began to become a vital part in winning football teams’ gameplans, but he was a true NFL pioneer- a revolutionary who’s genius was well ahead of his time.
 Hutson played for the Green Bay Packers from 1935-1945 and was Football’s first true Star player who’s main role was catching the ball.
 He is credited with creating many of the pass routes which are used in today’s NFL “Passing Era.”
 When Hutson retired in 1945, after an 11 year pro career, he held 18 major NFL records- several of which stood for decades.
 In fact, several of his NFL records still stand today: Most seasons leading the league in receptions (8); most seasons leading the league in receiving yards gained (7); most seasons leading league in receiving touchdowns (9); most seasons leading league in scoring (5); and most consecutive seasons leading league in scoring (5).

 *Do you really think that the NFL would have far surpassed Baseball as “America’s Game” if pioneers like Hutson had not shown us that passing the football down the field is more than a novelty act of desperation?!
-This is the rhetorical question which gives Don Hutson a firm spot on my NFL’s All-Time, All-Pro Team!
+This is the rhetorical question which gives Don Hutson a firm spot on my All-Time, All-NFL Team!

 Tight End: